pharook/ansible-role-accounts/README.rst

     git clone https://github.com/honzamach/ansible-role-accounts.git honzamach.accounts

-The advantage of using direct Git cloning is the ability to easily update the role when new version comes out.
+Currently the advantage of using direct Git cloning is the ability to easily update the role when new version comes out.

 Example Playbook